By Carlito Rovira

 Leading capitalists like J.P.
 Morgan, John D. Rockefeller and Andrew Carnegie promoted Herbert Spencer’s “social Darwinism” during the rise of imperialism.
 This “theory” described the exploited and oppressed as “weaker species”, etc.

 Moreover, the predatory bald eagle was chosen to glorify a government that sanctioned genocide and African chattel slavery.

 On the other hand, the oppressed have also used symbols, in this case to express their resistance.
 One famous example is the “Two Wings of the Same Bird” concept.
 This metaphor was created by the legendary Puerto Rican revolutionary poet Lola Rodriguez De Tio and was later on developed into musical rendition by Cuban poet and revolutionary leader Jose Marti.
 It was used to describe the historical relationship of solidarity between Cuba and Puerto Rico.

-Since some of the most beautiful birds in the world inhabit the Caribbean, it was easy for Lola Rodriguez De Tio and Jose Marti to use this life form as poetic symbolism.
+Since some of the most beautiful birds in the world inhabit the Caribbean, it was easy for Lola Rodriguez De Tio and Jose Marti to use this life form as poetic symbolism in revolutionary politics.
 The “bird” they described is made up of the island countries of the Greater Antilles-the Dominican Republic, Haiti, and Jamaica, with Cuba and Puerto Rico on opposite ends in the region functioning as wings.

 Both Lola Rodriguez De Tio and Jose Marti were internationalists and expressed revolutionary traditions in poetic form.
 De Tio and Marti identified with all anti-colonial struggles in addition to having a special affection for the liberation struggles of each other’s country, which shared a common suffering under Spanish tyranny.